 2. Difference between Cosmetic Microneedling and Medical Microneedling

-Microneedling actually isn’t as new as it may seem.
-It dates back to 1995, but has regained major popularity in recent years.
-On a short-term basis, it helps plump up skin to make it look more youthful.
-Other benefits include boosting collagen, helping to treat acne and even encouraging hair growth.
+Microneedling (also called collagen induction therapy) actually isn’t as new as it may seem.
+It dates back to 1995 but has regained major popularity in recent years.
+But, what does microneedling do exactly?
+In the short-term, it helps plump up the skin to make it look more youthful.
+Other benefits of microneedling include boosting collagen and elastin, treating acne and acne scarring, and even encouraging hair growth.

-As the needle “damages” the skin, it causes your body to produce more collagen to help heal this damage.
+As the needle “damages” the dermis, it causes your body to produce more collagen to help heal this damage.
 Collagen is the most abundant protein in the body.
-In the skin, it keeps it firm and pliant.
-As collagen degrades naturally with age, you will begin to notice sagging and wrinkles.
-Regular microneedling can potentially help prevent or reduce this.
+In the dermis, it keeps it firm and pliant.
+But, as collagen degrades naturally with age, we start to notice sagging, lines, wrinkles, thinning skin, and other signs of aging.
+Regular skin microneedling can potentially help prevent or reduce these imperfections.

 According to the FDA, there are two types of microneedling: cosmetic and medical.

-Cosmetic microneedling refers to the microneedling anybody can do at home.
+Cosmetic microneedling, or dermarolling, refers to the micro skin needling anybody can do at home.
 The needle depth is usually less than 0.3 mm.
-It is often used to reduce oiliness, shrink pores, combat fine lines and improve delivery of certain skincare products into the skin.
-A derma roller (a mini-wheel covered in needles that you run over your skin) or a Skin pen are often the most common at-home tools used.
+It is often used to reduce oiliness, shrink pores, combat fine lines, and improve the delivery of topical products into the dermis.
+Derma rollers (a mini-wheel covered in needles that you run over your skin) and skin pens are the most common at-home devices used.

-Medical microneedling, as the name suggests, is performed in a doctor’s office by a professional like a nurse or doctor.
+Medical microneedling, as the name suggests, is performed in a doctor’s office by a professional like a nurse, doctor, or plastic surgeon.
 It involves microneedling with a needle at a depth of more than 0.3 mm.
-Medical microneedling can be used on acne scars, large pores, lax skin and fine lines.
+Professional microneedling can be used to improve the appearance of acne scars, large pores, sagging skin, and fine lines.